tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 });
 ```

-When running this test we will get a failure about `SimpleProcess` being undefined.
+When running this test, we will get a failure about `SimpleProcess` being undefined.
 So let's define it:

 ```javascript
 // src/TestingFramework.js